cc250080/home-cluster/README.md

 According to the Official Documentation the [requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#before-you-begin) for kubernetes are just 2 Cores and 2 Gb of Ram to install a Control-Plane node, but obviously only with this we would be leaving little room left for our apps.

-📍 For my home-lab I will only be installing one Control-Plane node, so to run apps in it I will remove the Kubernetes *Taint* that block worker nodes from running normal Pods.
+📍 For my home-lab I will only be installing one Control-Plane node, so to run apps in it I will remove the Kubernetes *Taint* that block control-plane nodes from running normal Pods.

 📍 I Choose Debian Stable because IMO is the best hassle-free, community-driven and stability and security focused distribution.
+[Talos](https://www.talos.dev/) would be another great option.

 ### 🌀 Debian Installation